 Despite the romantic idealization that some people have of Cuba, it’s not a cheap place to stay unless you know just what to do.

-Americans are, for the most part, banned from visiting Cuba.
+Americans are subject to restrictions when visiting Cuba.
 However, tourism remains a vital part of Cuba’s economy — and that inevitably means higher prices and costs.
 With that in mind, it’s important to be familiar with the two different currencies used in the country — the CUC, a convertible peso for the tourists with the same exchange rate as the US dollar, and the Cuban peso which is used by the locals.
 Although it’s wise to stick to the CUC, you’ll inevitably end up with a few pesos in your pocket, which you can use to buy small things like coffee and bottled water.
 Don’t fall for street hustlers offering to exchange currencies for you; it’s likely to be a scam.

 The Caribbean country has 300 days of sunshine each year and an average temperature of 77 degrees Fahrenheit, so there’s no need to worry too much about what time of year you go, but bear in mind that the cheapest times to travel tend to be April through the end of June, and late September until December.
 Instead of booking a hotel or hostel, casa particulares are a good alternative for the traveler on a budget, which are state-licensed rooms for rent in private homes for roughly 15-30 CUCs a night and a little extra for meals, Cuba Junky has a list of reliable and rated places to stay.
 The licenses must be shown in windows, so it’s easy to spot where you can stay, and if they have no space they will help you find somewhere else.